Chemical Biology output (Annotation vs Suggestion): The chemical structures can be fed to

 in a particular disease.
 The protein seed of the complex is defined with its HUGO name and

 Ensembl ID.
-The "size" number define the number of proteins directly involved in
+The "size" number defines the number of proteins directly involved in

-between both protein has been determined experimentally.
-Then 2227 disease-associated protein
+between both proteins has been determined experimentally.
+Then disease-associated protein

 OMIM is an open source database focusing on the relationship between genotype and phenotype.
 In

-our server, the pvalues associated with each disease represents the enrichment of proteins from this
+our server, the p-values associated with each disease represent the enrichment of proteins from this

 disease in the particular complex.
-Proteins associated with the specific diseases are in yellow in the
+Proteins associated with the specific diseases are in red in the

-In BioAlma, the relevance scores of disease terms related to complexes are based on the
+In GeneCards, the relevance scores of disease terms related to protein complexes are based on the

-co-occurences observed relation to the gene disease-term pair, the higher is the "weights" value.
+co-occurrences observed between the gene disease-term pair, the lower is the p-value.